Koala633/hostbase/README.md

 Added a helper.rb to launch if user have a problem

-Added Atheros card detection in the range of wlan0, wlan1 and wlan2.(For all hostapd option you need to enter wlan0 as a card)
+(For all hostapd option you need to enter in the card field: the atheros card)

 Special thanks to my good testers: Disquette , _John_doe